joey-stanley5/joey-nanny/README.md

 ### 1. Personal Information
 Edit the following in `index.html`:
 - Replace "Your Name" with your actual name
-- Update the home title and subtitle
+- Update the hero title and subtitle
 - Modify the about section content
 - Update statistics (years of experience, families served, etc.)